jessetvogel/rust-web/README.md

 # What's TinyWeb?

-TinyWeb is a toolkit to build web applications that care about simplicity and correctness.
+TinyWeb is a toolkit to build web applications that care about both correctness and simplicity.

-- It allows client side application to be build with canonical Rust utilizing its strict type system, zero-cost abstractions and great built-in tooling.

-- Has a tiny footprint of less than 800 lines of code, has no build step and no external dependencies.
+It allows client side application to be build with canonical Rust utilizing its strict type system and great built-in tooling.
+It has a tiny footprint of less than 800 lines of code, has no build step and no external dependencies.

 # Features